 - Whales: Most whales are too large to be mistaken for a mermaid, but their vocalizations may contribute to the legends of mermaids luring sailors to their death with their song.

-The Yeti is Bigfoot’s frosty cousin, and inhabits the Himalayan Mountain region.
-Like Native American is North American, indigenous people have stories of the Yeti dating back thousands of years.
+The Yeti is Bigfoot’s frosty cousin and inhabits the Himalayan Mountain region.
+Like Native Americans in North America, indigenous people have stories of the Yeti dating back thousands of years.
 Like Bigfoot, it is said to be a large, humanoid, bipedal creature with brown or black fun.

 If this thing isn’t a relative of Bigfoot, what is it?

-- Bears: The Himalayan brown bear and Tibetan Blue bear are both species that live with reported Yeti range.
+- Bears: The Himalayan brown bear and Tibetan Blue bear are both species that live within the reported Yeti range.

 Are Cryptids Real?